jeffsrepoaccount/JeffsArduinoTimingChannels/readme.md

 #include <JeffsArduinoTimingChannels.h>

 #define CHANNEL_OUTPUT_PIN      7
-// By default:
 // true indicates a channel should initially be ON
 // false indicates a channel should initially be OFF
-// TODO: Allow a channel to dictate it's ON state.
-// Things such as LEDs are ON when HIGH, but relays are ON when LOW
 #define CHANNEL_INITIAL_STATE   true

 // Timing schedules